New Link Uncovered

 Of Mice and Men

 In a 2012 study, a team of researchers induced poor gut function in mice by giving them a drug we use in Western medicine called Tamoxifen.
 The Tamoxifen was able to completely disrupt the microbiome of the mice.
 Scientists discovered a strong similarity between the intestinal linings of the mice fed Tamoxifen and those with diabetes.
-Both groups showed improvement when given insulin.
-According to the group of scientists, this means that there is a noteworthy relationship between gut bacteria, gut mucosa, and diabetes.

 The Human Microbiome Project